Take My Breath: Music video

 The music video for "Take My Breath" was first teased by the Weeknd on social media via self-released images of the visual during the week leading up to the release of the single.
 Directed by Cliqua, it originally was supposed to play before IMAX showings of The Suicide Squad, but was reportedly pulled due to epilepsy concerns in regards to the pervasive strobe lighting in the video.
 The video was released alongside the song on August 6, 2021.

 The video starts with the Weeknd walking outside overlooking a sunrise, before entering a nightclub with pulsating strobe lights.
 Upon entering the club, he meets his love interest, played by actress and stuntwoman Shaina West.
 The two dance together and exchange breaths through an oxygen tank, before the Weeknd's breath is literally taken away as he gets strangled by West's braids.
 The video ends with the Weeknd regaining his breath and consciousness as he is seen lying down on the club floor with a snippet of "Sacrifice" playing in the background.
 As of early 2022, the video has over 100 million views on YouTube.

 Use in media

 "Take My Breath" was used as the theme song for WWE's 2021 pay-per-view Crown Jewel.

+The song was included in the 2017 online video game Fortnite as a playable track in its "Fortnite Festival" mode, which the Weeknd headlined for its launch on December 9, 2023.